tensorchiefs/bfvi_paper/README.md

 # Workflow documentation
 In the following we describe how to reproduce the experiments along with all results that are presented in our manuscript with the title **Bernstein Flows for Flexible Posteriors in Variational Bayes**.

-# Expermients with one model parameter.
+# Models with a single parameter
 In the Bernoulli and Cauchy experiment we use variational inference (BF-VI and Gauss-VI) to fit Bayes models with only one parameter and correspondingly a 1D posterior.
 We compare the fitted variational posteriors with the ground truth posterior.
 ## Bernoulli:
 ### Workflow
 #### Data generation
-The file `Python/Bernoulli/bernoulli_1D_F1F2.csv.gz` holds samples from form the analytical computed ground truth posterior, the Gaussian-VI variational posterior, and the BF-VI variational posterior along with the corresponding posterior density at this position and additional information of the used method.
+The file `Python/Bernoulli/bernoulli_1D_F1F2.csv.gz` holds samples form the analytical computed ground truth posterior, the Gaussian-VI variational posterior, and the BF-VI variational posterior along with the corresponding posterior density at this position and additional information of the used method.
 It is created by `Python/Bernoulli/Bernoulli_1D_F1F2.ipnb` together with `Python/Bernoulli/vimlts_fast.py`

 #### Plotting
 The figure for the paper is created by `R/eval_Bernoulli_1D.R` using the data from `Python/Bernoulli/bernoulli_1D_F1F2.csv.gz` and is stored in the `figure` directory.